curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_getFloatingMessages

 Retrieves all the floating messages associated with specific subscription.
-It is likely to be called once per session, right after Subscribe call.

 ##### Parameters

-1. `String`: subscription ID.
+1. `SubscribeArgs`, same as parameter of shh_subscribe.
+Detailed explaination see below.

 ##### Returns